The Failure to Maximize Human Capital

 High performers disengage quietly.

-Leaders often assume that potential reveals itself automatically.
+Most leaders assume potential reveals itself automatically.

 It doesn’t.